geosentry/eventhandlers/region-create/README.md

 - **Cloud Function Invoker** (Cloud Functions)

 ### Function Flow
-1. Obtain the path to the *region* document and the GCP project ID by parsing the event dictionary from the Firestore trigger.
+1. Create the function runner, setup its execution and start the logger.
-2. (TODO) Read the 'geojson' field of the *region* document and make a HTTP request to the GeoCore API's **/reshape** endpoint.
+2. Setup the Firestore Client and the Document Reference for the *region* document.
-3. (TODO) Update the 'geojson' field of the *region* document with the new reshaped GeoJSON data.
+3. Resolve the GeoCorce Service APIs and obtain the URLs for the **Reshape** and **Geocode** APIs.
-4. Initialize the PubSub Client and Topic Handler.
+4. Make HTTP requests to **Reshape** and **Geocode** APIs.
+Update the *region* document.
-5. Determine the type of the *region* document from it's 'type' field.
+4. Setup the PubSub Client, Topic Handler and Build Message.
-6. Publish a message to the **taskbuilds** topic based on the *region* document type.
+5. Publish a message to the **taskbuilds** topic based on the *region* document type.
 The messsage contains the document path of the document and the 'runtime' attribute is
     - *new-vis-region* for 'vis-region' type.
-    - *new-acq-region* for 'user-region' type.
+    - *new-acq-region* for 'acq-region' type.
-7. Confirm the success of the publish and log the publish ID.
+6. Confirm the success of the publish and log the publish ID.

 ### Deployment
 All pushes to this directory automatically trigger a workflow to deploy the Cloud Function to a GCP Project.